What are the day-to-day operations of this route?

 Can I finance the route?

-Seller will finance up to $25,000.
-Terms to be discussed.
-Unfortunately, banks will NOT write business loans against route-based businesses for several reasons.
+There is no seller financing for this route, and unfortunately, banks will NOT write business loans against route-based businesses for several reasons.
 You can review additional Financing Options Here.

 What are my expenses and overhead?